 Two companies are paving the way for customers as they explore virtual shopping in the metaverse.

 Emperia is a virtual reality platform specializing in art, retail, and fashion.
-Most recently, the company is working with brands to create virtual shopping experiences.
-Emperia’s many notable brand partners have noticed significant increases in engagement thanks to the technology, which enables shoppers to virtually “try on” products like lipstick and clothing.
+Most recently, the company has been working with brands to create virtual shopping experiences.
+Emperia’s many notable brand partners have noticed significant increases in engagement.
+This is mostly thanks to the technology, which enables shoppers to virtually browse and interact with products like lipstick and clothing the way they might IRL.

 But Emperia’s functionality does not merely end with engagement.
 Customers are spending 92% more time on eCommerce sites that feature some sort of VR element.
-Ultimately, this has led to a 73% uptick in conversion rates – a data point that represents a near 500%.
+Ultimately, this has led to a 73% uptick in conversion rates – a data point that represents a near 500% ROI for brand customers.

 Similarly, Perfitly, an augmented reality platform for apparel e-commerce, enables a virtual fitting room for shoppers.
 First, users take a 3d image through Perfitly’s mobile app.
 The platform software uses 3d imaging to create a virtual avatar modeled after each shopper’s precise dimensions.